andrewsully/bank_churn_project/README.md

 **Survival Analysis:** Survival analysis is a set of methods for analyzing data where the outcome variable is the time until the occurrence of an event of interest.
 The event can be death, occurrence of a disease, customer churn, etc. The time to event can be measured in days, weeks, months, or years.

-For example, if the event of interest is customer churn, then the survival time is the tenure (in months) until a customer churns.
+For example, if the event of interest is customer churn, then the survival time is the tenure (in years) until a customer churns.

 **Objective:**
 The objective of this analysis is to utilize non-parametric and semi-parametric methods of survival analysis to answer the following questions: